DanTHulse/RomanDateTime/README.md

 * ante diem (shortened to a.d.)
 * pridie (shortened to pr.)
 * ante diem bis (shortened to a.d. bis)

 Sacred days have no prefix.

 *ante diem bis* is special in that it is used to denote the leap day, unlike our calendar where we add the 29th to February, this calendar instead inserts the leap day **before** "a.d.
 VI Kalendas Martias" or "6 days before the Kalends of March"

 This gives us "ante diem bis VI Kalendas Martias" or "6 days before the Kalends of March...twice? again?"
 I actually don't know how to translate that in a way that makes sense but essentially they repeat "a.d.
-VI Kalendas Martias" and "bis" means twice so....?
+VI Kalendas Martias" so you end up with:
+* a.d.
+VII Kalendas Martias
+* a.d. bis VI Kalendas Martias
+* a.d.
+VI Kalendas Martias
+* a.d.
+V Kalendas Martias

+Whereas non-leap years look like this:
+* a.d.
+VII Kalendas Martias
+* a.d.
+VI Kalendas Martias
+* a.d.
+V Kalendas Martias